Design Criteria of Methods

 Note: The German version of this entry can be found here: Design Criteria of Methods (German)

-This Wiki tries to give you a critical overview and understanding of the methodological canon of science.
-The following entry presents the underlying conceptualisation of scientific methods that guides the categorisation of the presented methods.
+In short: This entry provides a critical overview and understanding of the methodological canon of science.
+It presents the underlying conceptualisation of scientific methods that guides the categorisation of the presented methods on this Wiki.

 Why change the perspective on methods?